What is an Extended Auto Warranty?

 - up to Three Complimentary Oil Changes

-- Brake and Rotors Replacement (valuing up to $130)
+- Brake Pads and Brake Shoes Replacement (valuing up to $130)

 - Complimentary Cooling System Drain and Refill